Trpinja: Name

+Their legendary devotion to Eastern Orthodoxy was coined in the phrase “Bobe endured for the faith” (Serbian: Bobe trpiše za veru).
+In this interpretation, the name Bobota derives from the family name Bobe, Trpinja from the verb trpiti (“to endure”); and Vera from the word vera (“faith”).

+An alternative account attributes the name Trpinja to a landowner named Trpimir, who is believed to have held estates in the surrounding area.

 Geography

 The municipality is located on the border between historical regions of Slavonia and Syrmia, in the southern part of Pannonian Basin in the Podunavlje region.
 The total area of the municipality is 123.87 km^{2} (47.8 sq mi).
 The river Vuka flows through the municipality in length of 8 kilometers as well as an artificial Bobota Canal in the length of 20 kilometers.
 The territory of the municipality is completely flat, with very fertile black soil.
 The municipality shares borders with Borovo, Bogdanovci, Nuštar, Tordinci, Šodolovci and Erdut municipalities, with the town of Vukovar and the city of Osijek.

 Climate and weather

-Trpinja municipality has a moderately warm and rainy continental climate as defined by the Köppen climate classification.
-Due to the continental influence temperature differences during the year are more pronounced than in the rest of the country.

-Transportation
+Trpinja experiences a humid continental climate, characterized by hot summers and cold winters.
+Snowfall occurs regularly in most winters, and temperatures below 0 °C are common between December and February.
+Spring is marked by variable weather conditions and a rapid rise in average temperatures with mild to warm days relatively cool nights.
+Summers are generally warm to hot, with occasional sudden heavy showers, particularly in late spring and early summer.
+Autumn, from mid-September to late October, is typically characterised by relatively low precipitation and extended periods of sunny weather with moderate temperatures, before a sharper cooling sets in during late October or early November.
+Compared to more western parts of continental Croatia, Trpinja experiences a high number of sunny days and lower levels of precipitation.

+Transport

 Trpinja is connected by D2 road with rest of the country.
 D55 road goes through the village Bršadin.
 County road Ž4111 goes through the villages of Pačetin, Bobota and Vera.

 Railway line M601 that connects Vinkovci, Borovo Naselje and Vukovar goes through the Trpinja municipality.